-Major pests are aphids, grasshoppers, whiteflies, crickets, leaf miners, beetles, mites and caterpillars.
+Major pests in tomato production are aphids, grasshoppers, whiteflies, crickets, leaf miners, beetles, mites and caterpillars.
 Control with the application of potassic soap solution (alata samina) at 5g/L, insecticidal soaps or recommended insecticides.

 Major diseases affecting tomatoes at pre-planting and later stages include:

 Damping off: Attacks seedlings on nursery beds.
 Control by selecting well-drained areas for the nursery and regulate irrigation.
 Solarize the soil for 4-6 weeks before planting, or apply recommended fungicides e.g. copper based fungicides.